 The King movement and war

 In 1863 government troops invaded and eventually forced Kīngitanga supporters into the area now known as the King Country.
-Māori land was confiscated.
+Much Māori land was confiscated.
 The Māori king and his people returned to Waikato in 1889.
-After protests and Waitangi Tribunal hearings, some land was finally returned and compensation paid in 1995.
+After protests and Waitangi Tribunal hearings, some confiscated land was finally returned and compensation paid in 1995.

 The first settlers were soldiers.
 They were followed by land speculators who established large farm estates.
-Most early settlers were from England, Ireland, Scotland and Australia.
+Most early settlers were from England, Ireland, Scotland or Australia.
 The population grew rapidly from the 1920s.
 Hamilton emerged as the main town, and in the 1970s became New Zealand’s fourth-largest city.

 Farming and farm services